meta-space-org/playnetwork/README.md

 ### PlayNetwork / WorkerNode

-Server is started using main PlayNetwork interface, which then creates as many worker nodes as there are CPUs on a server.
+Server is started using main PlayNetwork interface, which then creates as many worker nodes as there are CPU threads on a server.
 Each node then has own context list of rooms and users.
 Routing of messages based on scope are done automatically, so from single connection it is possible to be processed by multiple worker nodes.

 ### Rooms 🌍